pujols/OSU_CSE_3521_5521_2020AU/HW_4_programming_Set/HW_4_Porgramming/readme.md

 	* [`def sigmoid(a):`](./Linear_Classifiers.py#L86)

 		* This is the element-wise sigmoid function that you may find useful.
-The function takes a value, a vector, or a matrix as input and perform the sigmoid fuction to each element independently.
+The function takes a value, a vector, or a matrix as input and performs the sigmoid fuction to each element independently.

 * After your implementation, you can run